Hixie/isd/servers/src/systems-server/README.md

   2: The research feature is making active progress towards something.

-(In practice, 0 means no research will happen, 1 means research is happening but it will take a real-world day or more to complete, and 2 means the research will take less than a real-world day.)
+(In practice, 0 means no research will happen, 1 means research is happening but the total time it will have taken is at least one real-world day, and 2 means the research will have taken less than a real-world day.)

+The difficulty is shared with any dynasty that can see the asset and knows the asset class (whether or not it has internals access).

-This feature supports the following commands (only allowed from the asset owner):
+This feature supports the following command (only allowed from the asset owner):

- * `get-topics`: No fields.
-Returns a list of pairs of strings and booleans, each representing a topic that can be specified in `set-topic`.
-The boolean is T if the topic is still active, and F if the topic is obsolete.
-The last field is always the empty string followed by an F boolean.

- * `set-topic`: One field, a string, which must match a field in `get-topics`.
-Setting one that is obsolete has no effect.
-The empty string is a valid selection (that has no effect).
+ * `set-topic`: One field, a string, which must match one of the given `<topics>`, or the empty string.
+The empty string selects nothing, leaving research undirected.

+Some researches will only trigger when a particular topic is selected;
+others will have their time reduced (or in some cases increased) based on the topic.

 It is an error if the server sends an `fcResearch` feature for an asset whose class is not known.